Publishing ethics & research integrity

 The editors and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, and other editorial advisers, as appropriate.

+The editor shall follow best practice in avoiding the selection of fraudulent peer reviewers.
+The editor shall review all disclosures of potential conflicts of interest in order to determine whether there is any potential for bias.
 The editors will have no conflict of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors or institutions connected to the papers.
 When a manuscript is so closely associated to the current or past research of an editor as to create a conflict of interest, the editors-in-chief should assign it to another editor.

 - The editor-in-chief will not publish any article during their term, with the exceptions of editorials, annual reviews, and introductions to special issues co-edited by them.

-- Papers authored by editors or Editorial Board members will be sent to editors unaffiliated with the authors or institutions and monitored carefully to ensure there is no peer review bias.
+- Papers authored by editors or Editorial Board members will be sent to editors unaffiliated with authors or institutions and monitored carefully to ensure there is no peer review bias.
 The submitted papers will be subject to the usual double-anonymous peer review process.